subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 {% endhighlight  %}

 Without scaling, applying softmax on very large value can lead to arithmetic computation problem.
 Exponent of large numbers can result in very large values.
+Softmax normalizes the attention scores.

 Finally the attention context vector is created as follows.
+The weighted sum of the input and corresponding attention scores.

 {% highlight python %}